Water Storage Infographic

 Did you know that nearly 3/4th of your body is made up of water?
 You lose eight to 12 cups of water each day.
 I recently learned that in the event of a major earthquake, my city’s plumbing system would not survive – it’s too old and cannot handle the extended shaking.

 Since I live in the Pacific Northwest and we are “scheduled” for the BIG ONE, I’ve decided to be prepared.
 Also, we have had several boil water alerts in the past year and I want to know my water is safe, so water storage is important to me.

 Even if you don’t live in earthquake county, find out the condition of your cities pipes and what they plan on doing in the event of water contamination.
 How do your government officials notify you of a potential water contamination?

 It is not necessary to rotate your water storage

 Contrary to popular belief, water can be stored for long periods of time – five years or more – if it doesn’t react with the container you have it in.
-It may change somewhat in taste or odor but these qualities are not harmful.
+It may change somewhat in taste or odor especially if it’s stored in plastic containers but these changes are not harmful.

 - How much do you need?

 - What should you store your water it?

 - What are the sources for finding water in your house once the power is out?

 - How do you treat water if you think it is contaminated?